Cruise embarkation day – top tips for a smooth sail-away

 Not only will you pay the total price, but you will often be subject to a service charge of around 18% when ordering a drink at the bar.

 The best scenario is if you can jump on a particular campaign when booking your cruise vacation and have the beverage package included in the price.
 Then, if you are interested in upgrading, you pay the price difference for the “luxury” drinks packages.
-Check the cruise line’s information page to see what is included in your package.
+Check the cruise line’s information page to see what your package includes.

 Specialty dining and restaurants

-Food is excellent and plentiful on any cruise ship.
-You will happily eat in the main dining room or the buffet restaurant throughout your vacation.
+Food is excellent and plentiful on any cruise ship, and often, the main dining room or the buffet restaurant will happily satisfy you.

 However, specialty restaurants offer fantastic menus that are hard to resist.
 For a small extra charge, you can have a unique culinary experience that you would pay much more for at a 5-star restaurant.